itssamuelrowe/binarystars/content/variables-values-and-data-types/working-with-primitive-types.md

 and any other value as `true`.
 Remember that in Java integers can't be used as boolean values without *explicit casting*.

-You will learn more about explicit casting later in the course.
+You will learn more about explicit casting later in the book.

 ### Working with Integer Types